greenlab-washu/A3A-in-HGSOC/README.md

 ## System Requirement

-All the analysis have been run on a server with 12 CPUs and 128GB of RAM
+All the analysis have been run on a server with 12 CPUs and 128GB of RAM.
 ## Data

 The variants callings for OVCAR3, OVCAR4 samples, and WUSTL patients are available on